-Making Design Accessible Everywhere — Getting Started
+Making Design Accessible to Everywhere – How to Get Started

 Building something cool but not designed to work for everyone?
 Well, it’s time you should, after you read this article.

 We’re living in an age where people jaw-drop and admire the fancy, artsy user interfaces on Dribbble (dribbblisation of design) and do not care about how functional and usable the product is.

 It must be noted that not everyone has a perfect vision, hearing, speaking or cognitive abilities.